-See Section 3: Herpes and Pregnancy, page 24.
+See Section 3: Herpes and Pregnancy, page 34

-Pregnant people with genital herpes can experience a safe pregnancy and vaginal childbirth.
-This is especially so when someone has a diagnosis of genital herpes prior to becoming pregnant.
-In the situation when the person already has a history of genital herpes, they will have antibodies circulating in their blood which will protect the baby during the pregnancy and delivery.
+Women with genital herpes can experience a safe pregnancy and vaginal childbirth.
+This is especially so when a woman has a diagnosis of genital herpes prior to becoming pregnant.
+In the situation when the mother already has a history of genital herpes, she will have antibodies circulating in her blood which will protect the baby during the pregnancy and delivery.